gryf/boxpy/README.rst

 box.py
 ======

-Box.py is a simple automation tool meant to run Ubuntu cloud image on top of VirtualBox.
+Box.py is a simple automation tool meant to run Ubuntu or Fedora cloud images on top of VirtualBox.

-What it does is simply download official cloud image for Ubuntu server, set up VM, tweak it up and do the initial pre-configuration using generated config drive.
+What it does is simply download official cloud image, set up VM, tweak it up and do the initial pre-configuration using generated config drive.

 I've wrote this little tool just to not click myself to death using web browser for downloading cloud images, and going through VirtualBox GUI (or figuring out weird named options for ``vboxmanage`` ;P)

-Perhaps other distros would be supported in the future.

 Requirements